How World War II Era Internment Camps Changed Little Tokyo, Los Angeles and America | KCET

 (as emailed to Jeremy Rosenberg)

-Posted every Monday, the Laws That Shaped L.A. spotlights regulations that have played a significant role in the development of contemporary Los Angeles.
+The Laws That Shaped L.A. spotlights regulations that have played a significant role in the development of contemporary Los Angeles.
 These laws - as nominated by a variety of experts - may be civil or criminal, and they may have been put into practice by city, county, state, federal or even international authority.

 **Jeremy Rosenberg has written for the Studio.